Sambo3975/SMBX2-Tileset-Creator/README.md

 **World Map Tiles** -- Support for world map tiles.
 Map Tile will be added as an option for tile type.
 Note that options for these will be very limited when compared with other tile types.

 **Tileset Combining** -- Take an existing SMBX2 tileset and combine its files into an image and .tileset.ini file.
-This would make the program a complete replacement for FrozenQuills's Tileset Compiler/Separator, which hasn't been updated for some time.
+This would make this tool a complete replacement for FrozenQuills's Tileset Compiler/Separator, which hasn't been updated for some time.

+**Increased Tile Limits** -- There are now more basegame slots in use, so max block IDs have increased, and they should be increased in this tool as well.

+**Mixed Tilesets** -- Option to generate a single .tileset.ini file containing both blocks and BGOs.
+Mixed tilesets were added in the latest PGE/SMBX2 Editor versions.

 ### Placement Modes